 In 2019 Dr Khan was asked to serve as the Canadian Ambassador for the American Society of Bone and Mineral Research.
 She is also serving on the Professional Practice Committee of the ASBMR.

 Dr. Khan has received numerous national and international awards including the International Clinician Instructor of the Year 2011 award by the International Society of Clinical Densitometry .The Queen’s Diamond Jubilee Medal for 2012 for excellence in clinical care, research and teaching as well as the International Hypoparathyroidism Award for 2014 and the International Osteoporosis Foundation award for publishing excellence in 2017.
 In 2019 she was recognized as being in the top 0.1% of the world experts in hyperparathyroidism by Expertscape.

 Email : [email protected]

 Lora Giangregorio is an Associate Professor of Kinesiology at the University of Waterloo, having received her doctorate from McMaster University.
 Her research focuses on reducing the burden of osteoporotic fractures.
-One arm of this research program uses medical imaging technologies to explore bone and muscle responses to activity or neurologic impairment, and evaluate new methods for image analysis.
+One arm of this research program uses medical imaging technologies to explore bone and muscle responses to an activity or neurologic impairment and evaluate new methods for image analysis.
 The other arm focuses on epidemiology, conducting clinical trials to examine how exercise can reduce the risk of fractures.
 Additionally, she has a robust knowledge translation program liaising with government and non-profit organizations and linking with community-based programs to promote safe and effective physical activity advice for individuals with osteoporosis.

 Email : [email protected]